alexleboucher/docker-express-postgres-boilerplate/README.md

 ### Revert a migration

-You can revert the last migration by running `yarn migration:revert`.
+You can revert the last executed migration by running `yarn migration:revert`.
 If you want to revert multiple migrations, you can run this command several times.

 ---